Improve Air Quality for you, your family, employees, neighbors and animals

 Have you received a complaint?
 Do you have neighbors, customers, or employees complaining about the odor and work environment?
-PitCharger has helped customers deal with local and state environmental regulatory agencies.
-Our expertise and knowledge can help diagnose a successful application process to reduce odor.
-We have the resources and connections to align you with people who can help you deal with legal and regulatory issues.
+Our expertise and knowledge allows us to prescribe a successful application process to reduce odors and solve your problems.
+We also have the resources and connections to align you with people who can help you address legal and regulatory issues.

 Resources and Links